tamulib-dc-labs/docs/docs/source/other_services/writing_documentation.rst

 Creating a Table
 -----------------

-Copy and paste the following format.
+Use the following format.
 Make sure everything is aligned exactly.

 +---------------------------+-----------------------------------------------------------------------+------------------+